patxipierce/rasyen/README.md

 var out = Rasyen.parse(template);
 ```

+The value of `out` is now the phrase:

-The phase _"Ben went fishing and then suddenly it all made sense."_ is one of many possibilities.
+_"Ben went fishing and then suddenly it all made sense."_

+Which is one of many possibilities.

 You can see RaSyEn in action in the **online demo [here](http://code.patxipierce.com/rasyen/tests.html)**.